The 20 Best Melanoma Doctors in Canada

 Montreal, QC, CA

-Alan Spatz practices in Montreal, Canada.
+Alan Spatz practices practicing medicine in Montreal, Canada.
 Mr. Spatz is rated as an Advanced expert by MediFind in the treatment of Melanoma.
-His top areas of expertise are Melanoma, Lung Cancer, Non-Small Cell Lung Cancer (NSCLC), and EGFR Positive Lung Cancer.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Melanoma, Lung Cancer, Non-Small Cell Lung Cancer (NSCLC), and EGFR Positive Lung Cancer.

 Advanced in Melanoma